Tymotex/timz.dev/src/components/windows/projects-window/project-descriptions/Astral-Assault.md

 ---
 title: Astral Assault
 image: https://tymotex.github.io/timz.dev/public/project-images/astral-assault-thumbnail.png
+summary: Astral Assault is a more dynamic, intensive take on the classic Space Invaders with flashier visuals and a different game progression.
 ---

 Astral Assault is a more dynamic, intensive take on the classic Space Invaders with flashier